Identifying Treatment Effects in the Presence of Confounded Types

 Date Written: November 2, 2017

 In this paper, I consider identification of treatment effects when the treatment is endogenous.
 The use of instrumental variables is a popular solution to deal with endogeneity, but this may give misleading answers when the instrument is invalid.
-I show that when the instrument is invalid due to correlation with the first stage unobserved heterogeneity, a second (also possibly invalid) instrument allows to partially identify not only the local average treatment effect but also the entire potential outcomes distributions for compliers.
+I show that when an (unobserved) instrument is invalid due to correlation with the first stage unobserved heterogeneity, a proxy for the instrument helps partially identify not only the local average treatment effect, but also the entire potential outcomes distributions for compliers.
 I exploit the fact that the distribution of the observed outcome in each group defined by the treatment and the instrument is a mixture of the distributions of interest.
 I write the identified set in the form of conditional moment inequalities, and provide an easily implementable inference procedure.
-Under some (testable) tail restrictions, the potential outcomes distributions are point-identified for compliers.
-Finally, I illustrate my methodology on data from the National Longitudinal Survey of Young Men to estimate returns to college using college proximity as (potential) instrument.
-I find that a college degree increases the average hourly wage of the compliers by 38-79%.
+Under some tail restrictions, the potential outcomes distributions are point-identified for compliers.
+Finally, I illustrate my methodology on data from the National Longitudinal Survey of Young Men to estimate returns to college using college proximity as a proxy for the instrument low college cost.
+I find that a college degree increases the average hourly wage of the compliers by 15-30%.

 Keywords: Potential outcome, instrumental variable, LATE, compliers, mixture models